Chapter 36

 Pg 256 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------

-How unnerving was this feeling that someone was behind me, and at any given moment I was going to get japped!
-Then to my relief, I would spin around to find no one there.
+How unnerving was this feeling that someone was behind me, and at any given moment I was going to get stabbed repeatedly!
+Then, to my bemusement, I would spin around to find no one there.
+Of course, I knew no one was there, but I was playing the game by my own set of rules and would continue to play until reality set in.

-I then thought of a movie I saw last year, and decided, since I had an audience to become someone else.
-Slowly, I began to emulate a man known as Snake Plissken.
-A man incapable of fear.
+I thought of a movie I saw last year and decided, since I had an audience, to become someone else.
+Slowly, I began to emulate a man known as Snake Plissken, a man incapable of fear.
 As I moved around the yard with a renewed sense of confidence, I could feel the tension building.
 With fists clenched and motor skills like a sensei, I was ready.

-There was nothing out there as far as the eye could see, but a schizophrenic emotion run amok.
+There was nothing out there as far as the eye could see, but a schizophrenic emotion run amuck.

 I was experiencing the fear as though it were relevant, and underneath it all, I was becoming very much concerned.